microsoftgraph/microsoft-graph-docs/api-reference/beta/api/organization-post-brandings.md

 ### Response

-The following is an example of the response.
+The following is an example of the create branding response.

 > [!NOTE]
 > The response object shown here might be shortened for readability.
 All the properties will be returned from an actual call.